CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/customer.md

 ## Examples

-If you want to enlist all [orders](copernica-docs:MarketingSuite/magento-integration/object/order) of a customer with the increment number, grant total, shipping amount and total weight, the following code can be used:
+If you want to enlist all [orders](copernica-docs:MarketingSuite/magento-integration/object/order) of a customer with the increment number, grand total, shipping amount and total weight, the following code can be used:

 ```
 {foreach $order in $customer.orders}

-#{$order.increment} Shipping costs: {$order.shippingAmount} Grant total: {$order.grantTotal}
+#{$order.increment} Shipping costs: {$order.shippingAmount} Grand total: {$order.grantTotal}

 {/foreach}
 ```